STEP 1 - Contact Business Brokers

 STEP 3 - Market Valuation

-The market valuation process takes approximately 7-10 days and will include 2-3 methods of valuation, comparables of businesses for sale and businesses sold.
+The market valuation process takes approximately 7-10 days after we receive your financial information.
+We use 2-3 methods of valuation and include comparables of businesses for sale and businesses sold when possible.
 When we have completed our market valuation, we will contact you for a follow-up no cost consultation to discuss our findings.

 STEP 4 - The Listing

-If you decide to list your business for sale with AEGIS Business Brokers we will start the marketing at the mutually agreed price.
+If you decide to list your business for sale with AEGIS Business Brokers, LLC, we will start the confidential marketing process at a mutually agreed price.

 We have some of the lowest fees in the business brokerage world as part of our credo to maximize your return.

-We also provide the Escrow Attorney and the Closing Attorney for every transaction.
+We also provide the Escrow Attorney, the Closing Attorney and the Asset Purchase Agreement (APA) for every transaction at our expense.

 STEP 5 - Marketing Your Business